AbubakerTagelsir/alien_invasion_game/README.md

 Alien Invasion Game

-controlled ship at the bottom screen firing on the attacking alien trying to prevent them from reaching the land
+controlled ship at the bottom screen firing on attacking aliens trying to prevent them from reaching the land